 Carved wooden door

 A hanging rope inside the sanctum has an interesting history.
-In good old days, criminals would be hung by this rope and their head hit on the rock.
+In the good old days, criminals would be hung by this rope and their heads hit on the rock.
 Yes, the temple played its role in ensuring justice in its jurisdiction.

 Came out and as a reflex action started walking around the temple in a clockwise direction to take the parikrama.
 This is when I saw all the horns hung on the walls of the temple.
 At first sight, they scared me, but then I understood they are a part of the temple.
 Probably remains and reminders of the animal sacrifices made in the past.